mnmpdadish/dvmc/README.md

 as this will not be covered here.

-It implements a new feature where you can calculate the frequency dependent Green function (option NVMCCalMode = 3), hence the spectral weight.
+It implements a new feature where you can calculate the frequency dependent Green function (option NVMCCalMode = 3).
 For now there is a number of condition on this new calculation mode.
 It is restricted to (for now):
 - 1D or 2D model (easy to generalize to 3D, to be done)
 - real calculation
 - OrbitalAntiParallel (not OrbitalGeneral or OrbitalParallel)
+- Hubbard model

 # Usage